6 Coolest Homemade Alien Abduction Costume Ideas

 Total Spent: $100

 My husband and I made this Grim Reaper costume for him.
-We started by making a frame of PVC pipe to mount the head on the head.
+Started by making a frame of PVC pipe to mount the head on the head.
 We inserted small flashing lights in the skull eye sockets.
 We wired the fake hand to the frame.

 The whole Grim Reaper costume was about seven feet tall and pretty spectacular.